This small farm just outside Greenville, SC has amazing blueberries plus seasonal produce and is every bit as charming as expected in the South.

 I was overly optimistic and grabbed two gallon buckets, one for each of my kids, to fill with berries.
 I soon found out that blueberry picking is nothing like strawberry or apple picking.
 It takes a loooooong time to fill a gallon bucket.
 We were probably there an hour (myself and two helpful kids) and didn’t even fill our gallon bucket to the top.
 We did have to sit in the car for a little while to wait out some passing rain but still, allow enough time to pick those berries.

 Visiting Mixon Farm

-Blueberry season runs from around July through August and is very weather-dependent, which means it is always best to check the Mixon Farm Facebook page before you go for the latest updates.
+Blueberry season starts June 30, 2023 and runs usually through August and is very weather-dependent, which means it is always best to check the Mixon Farm Facebook page before you go for the latest updates.
 If you want berries pre-picked, make sure to message them beforehand.

 The farm is only open during blueberry season Monday – Saturday from 7 am – 7 pm and Sundays 1-7 pm.